Federated Graph Learning for EV Charging Demand Forecasting with Personalization Against Cyberattacks: Problem Formulation

 Additionally, to simultaneously consider the spatial-temporal correlations and enhance the generalization of our model, we go a step further by incorporating the correlation between charging station demands.
-This is achieved through graph neural networks and attention-based message passing.
+This is achieved through spatial-temporal graph neural networks.
 Specifically, we have constructed two graphs to capture both spatial-temporal correlations and the model similarity among stations.
-The first spatial graph, $G_{S}=(V_{S},\epsilon_{S},\hat{\boldsymbol{\lambda}})$, is designed to capture the spatial and temporal correlations, where $V_{S}$ represents the set of stations, $\epsilon_{S}$ denotes the edges, and $\hat{\boldsymbol{\lambda}}=\{\hat{\lambda}_{i,j}\}\in R^{N\times N}$ serves as the weighted adjacency matrix, which is defined based on the distance.
-To be specifically, if the distance $d_{ij}$ between stations $i$, $j$ is below a certain threshold, $\hat{\lambda}_{i,j} = 1$, which means $(V_{i}, V_{j})\in\epsilon_{S}$, otherwise $\hat{\lambda}_{i,j} = 0$, $(V_{i}, V_{j})\notin\epsilon_{S}$.
-The other graph is designed to capture the similarity of the forecasting model in different stations, which is denoted as the model similarity graph, $G_{A}=(V_{A},\epsilon_{A},\boldsymbol{\lambda})$. $V_{A}$ encompasses the set of station's models, $\epsilon_{A}$ signifies the edges, and $\boldsymbol{\lambda}=\{\lambda_{i,j}\}\in R^{N\times N}$ serves as the weighted adjacency matrix, which is calculated based on the similarity between the models.
-In this study, we leverage both spatial connections and similarities among station's models to encapsulate the relationships between charging stations.
-Consequently, the EV charging demand forecasting can be further represented as:
+The first spatial graph, $G_{S}=(V_{S},\epsilon_{S},\boldsymbol{\zeta})$, is designed to capture the spatial and temporal correlations, where $V_{S}$ represents the set of stations, $\epsilon_{S}$ denotes the edges, and $\boldsymbol{\zeta}=\{\zeta_{i,j}\}\in R^{N\times N}$ serves as the spatial weighted adjacency matrix, which is defined based on the distance.
+To be specifically, if the distance $d_{ij}$ between stations $i$, $j$ is below a certain threshold, $\zeta_{i,j} = 1$, which means $(V_{i}, V_{j})\in\epsilon_{S}$, otherwise $\zeta_{i,j} = 0$, $(V_{i}, V_{j})\notin\epsilon_{S}$.
+The other graph is designed to capture the similarity of the forecasting model in different stations, which is denoted as the model similarity graph, $G_{A}=(V_{A},\epsilon_{A},\boldsymbol{\xi})$. $V_{A}$ encompasses the set of station's models, $\epsilon_{A}$ signifies the edges, and $\boldsymbol{\xi}=\{\xi_{i,j}\}\in R^{N\times N}$ serves as the similarity weighted adjacency matrix, which is calculated based on the similarity between the models.
+In this study, we leverage both spatial connections and similarities among stations' models to encapsulate the relationships between stations.
+The proposed spatial and similarity graphs are constructed in a region-aware manner.
+When the studied area changes, the node set and adjacency matrices are rebuilt based on the local stations and their geographical and model-level relationships.
+Consequently, the EV charging demand forecasting is modeled as: